-So we are in the editing screen.
+So we are on the editing screen.
 We want to make sure the erase and select is selected and we want to click on the white parts of the image to get rid of it like so.
 I had to click on 4 different parts to get rid of all the white.
-You will see the difference when you start because their will be a checkered background.
+You will see the difference when you start because there will be a checkered background.

 Now we can hit preview and we see all those little pieces still there around her head and arms.
 See Image Below.

 So we are going to take our eraser and zoom in to get all those little pieces like the image below.
 I zoomed in and took my eraser and got all those tiny pieces as best as I could.